FEniCS/dolfinx/demo/pde/tensor-weighted-poisson/python/documentation.rst

 	u0 = Constant(0.0)
 	bc = DirichletBC(V, u0, boundary)

-Before we define the conductivity matrix, we create a string containg C++ code for evaluation of the conductivity.
+Before we define the conductivity matrix, we create a string containing C++ code for evaluation of the conductivity.
+Later we will use this string when we create an :py:class:`Expression
-Later we will use this string when we create an :py:class:`Expression <dolfin.cpp.function.Expression>` containing the entries of the matrix.
+<dolfin.cpp.function.Expression>` containing the entries of the
+matrix.

 .. code-block:: python